-Visiting any state capital requires a visit to the state Capitol building!
-This is a great activity for families and the kids will really enjoy seeing the action of live government during session!
-Climb to the 22nd floor in the new Capitol building and catch a glimpse of a breathtaking panoramic view of the Capitol City.
+Visiting any state capital requires a visit to the state capitol building!
+This is a great activity for families and the kids will really enjoy seeing the action of live government during session.
+Climb to the 22nd floor in the capitol building and catch a glimpse of a breathtaking panoramic view of the Capitol City.

 Tip: Plan for a visit by learning some fun Florida facts about the sunshine state before you go!

-9. Florida Historic Capitol Museum
+2. Visit the Florida Historic Capitol Museum

 Restored to its 1902 structure, the Florida Historic Capitol Museum unfolds the three branches of Florida government and its political history.
 Step into the house and senate echo chambers and pretend to vote on a bill.
 The interactive displays make the learning hands-on fun for all ages.
 Watch the website for special events.

-8. Museum of Florida History
+3. Explore the Museum of Florida History

 Explore the past at the Museum of Florida History!
 Visitors follow the journey of Florida’s timeline.
 See the skeleton of a giant mastodon.
 Climb aboard a Spanish ship to explore the New World and the La Florida settlement.
 Experience life during the Civil War or life on the home-front in Florida during World War II.
 Travel like a Tin Can tourist or drift along on a 1900s Florida Riverboat.

 If space exploration is your thing, visit the Downtown Digital Dome Theatre and Planetarium.
 Kids can pretend they are a part of a space shuttle launch by being a part of Mission Control.
 Watch for the many seasonal events with telescopes set up on Kelman Plaza to give kids a closer look at the planets and solar systems.

-6. Tallahassee Museum & Tree to Tree Adventures
+5. Tallahassee Museum & Tree to Tree Adventures

 Step back in time and discover old Florida in the reconstructed historic buildings on-site.
 Then, enjoy a birds-eye view of the entire property on the the Tree to Tree Adventures rope course.
 The wooden playground will keep the kids entertained for hours!
 Three courses, from novice to advanced, will have you testing out your balance and coordination with a smile on your face!

 Check for hotel availabilities in Tallahassee

-5. Wakulla Springs State Park
+6. See Alligators and Manatees at Wakulla Springs State Park

 Just a short distance outside of the Capital City, families can discover Wakulla Springs, a wonderful state park featuring the untouched beauty of Florida and home to the world’s largest and deepest freshwater springs.
 Take a riverboat ride and see the Florida wildlife up close such as alligators, manatees, and many varieties of birds.

 Explore Cascades Park, an architectural haven in the heart of downtown of the capital city.
 Stroll or cycle through this incredible display where art meets garden.
 Catch a glimpse of the interactive water fountain which simulates the waterfall from over a century ago.

 Travel back in time to the 1600s and learn about early Florida life at between the Spanish and Apalachee Indians at Mission San Luis.
 Through lively reenactment and role-playing, discover the customs and daily life at the only reconstructed Spanish mission in Florida.
 See a blacksmith construct hardware, watch soldiers train for battle and understand the symbiotic relationship between the Spanish and Apalachee Indians.

 Geek out and chill out at Lofty Pursuits, an eclectic ice parlor and hard candy factory.
 Taste the extensive list of local ice cream or sample the homemade egg creams and sodas.
 Stay for a spell and play an assortment of board games or toy with the many cool and unusual items.

 10 Go Play Outside!

 Tallahassee is filled with so many beautiful outdoor spaces to walk, run, hike, bike, or just play.
 The many greenways and parks located right within the city limits are perfect for families to see that Florida is so much more than just beaches.
 Rivers and lakes, coastal waters, and hardwood forests, are all right here in Tallahassee and the surrounding area.
 The city even has an entire website dedicated to helping you find the perfect trail!

 Pop over to Pepper’s for queso dip, guacamole, and quesadillas that the whole family will love!
 There’s also Dog Et Al, a local Tallahassee institution with 10,230 different ways to fix a hot dog.
 Head to Donut Kingdom for fresh homemade doughnuts and coffee or Cabo’s Island Grill and Bar for grilled cheese on Texas Toast and some of the best burgers and fries in town.

-A few miles from the Capitol is the brand new Home2Home Suites by Hilton.
-The hotel offers contemporary, comfy accommodations for families visiting the Capital City.
+A few miles from the capitol is the Home2Home Suites by Hilton.
+The hotel offers contemporary, comfy accommodations for families visiting the capital city.
 Each room offers all the comforts of home: a double bed, a sleeper sofa, a full size fridge, microwave, sink, as well as a cupboard full of plates, mugs, and glassware.
 A huge free breakfast is served every morning with waffles, cereal, coffee, and a yogurt bar!

 Camp at St. George Island or just spend the day.
 Rent chairs, umbrellas, wave-runners, boats, boogie boards, skim boards, and surf boards for the day and by the hour.